NexPlayer/Android-SDK/advanced.md

  The videocodec failed to initialize.
 This can happen for several reasons.
 The container mayindicate the wrong video codec, or the video stream may be incorrect or corrupted,or the video stream may use a codec version or features that NexPlayer doesn’tsupport.

 - `NEXPLAYER_STATUS_REPORT_TRACK_CHANGED (0x00000005)`
  The track haschanged.
 This happens for protocols such as HLS that provide the content in multipleformats or at multiple resolutions or bitrates.
 The ID of the new track can be found in mCurrTrackID, and also in param1.
-When this event occurs, NexPlayer also generates a NEXPLAYER_CONTENT_INFO_UPDATED event.
+When this event occurs, NexPlayer also generates a NEXPLAYER\_CONTENT\_INFO\_UPDATED event.

 - `NEXPLAYER_STATUS_REPORT_STREAM_CHANGED (0x00000006)`
  The streambeing played back has changed (between the states AudioOnly, VideoOnly and Audio+Video).
 The new stream type is in mMediaType, and also in param1.

 - `NEXPLAYER_STATUS_REPORT_DSI_CHANGED (0x00000007)`
- An attribute relating to the video or audio format (such as the resolution, bitrate, etc.)` has changed.This is considered Decoder Specific Information (DSI).
+ An attribute relating to the video or audio format (such as the resolution, bitrate, etc.)` has changed.
+This is considered Decoder Specific Information (DSI).

 - `NEXPLAYER_STATUS_REPORT_OBJECT_CHANGED (0x00000008)`
  One of thecodec objects in use has changed (that is, the audio or video codec in use haschanged).
 See mAudioCodec and mVideoCodec to get the ID of the new codec.